auth0-lab/fga-dotnet-sdk/docs/Auth0FgaApi.md

 <a name="writeassertions"></a>
 # **WriteAssertions**
-> void WriteAssertions (string authorizationModelId, WriteAssertionsRequestParams body)
+> void WriteAssertions (string authorizationModelId, WriteAssertionsRequestParams _params)

 Upsert assertions for an authorization model ID